fails-components/compositions/docker-compose/dockercompose.md

 This includes the main apps
 - /static/app/ inside the LTI and
 - /static/lecture during the lecture

 as well as open source licenses
 - /static/oss/
-and optionally serves assets using secured links with limited validity.
+and optionally serves assets using secured links with limited temporal validity.